 We want you to enjoy to the max a well-planned fishing expedition!
 Good luck!

-In the high tide and low tide chart, we can see that the first high tide was at 1:04 am and the next high tide will be at 3:08 pm.
-The first low tide was at 8:31 am and the next low tide will be at 7:33 pm.
+In the high tide and low tide chart, we can see that the first low tide was at 3:50 am and the next low tide at 5:08 pm.
+The first high tide was at 9:59 am and the next high tide will be at 11:45 pm.

-The lunar phase is a Waxing Crescent.
-Today we have 11 hours and 43 minutes of sun.
-The solar transit is at 11:59 am and the length of time the moon will be visible will be 13 hours and 35 minutes.
+The lunar phase is a Waning Gibbous.
+Today we had 10 hours and 12 minutes of sun.
+The solar transit was at 11:37 am and the length of time the moon will be visible will be 13 hours and 10 minutes.

-The tidal coefficient today is 47, a low value, which means that the range (difference between high tide and low tide) will be lower than on other occasions and the currents will also be small.
-At noon the tidal coefficient drops to 41 to end the day with a tidal coefficient of 37.
-The tide heights today are 4.9 ft, 1.0 ft, 3.0 ft and 2.3 ft.
+The tidal coefficient today is 85, a high value and therefore the range of tides and currents will also be high.
+At noon the tidal coefficient drops to 79 to end the day with a tidal coefficient of 74.
+The tide heights today are 2.0 ft, 6.6 ft, -0.7 ft and 4.3 ft.
 We can compare these levels with the maximum high tide recorded in the tide tables for San Diego which is of 7.5 ft and a minimum height of -2.0 ft.

-The solunar fishing calendar in San Diego tells us that today is a good day for fishing, the fish activity forecast is high.
+The solunar fishing calendar in San Diego tells us that today is an average day for fishing, the fish activity forecast is average.
 Please, read more about solunar tables.
 The best times of day for fishing are:

 Tide timetable for San Diego.
 The times are generated in local time in California and the daylight saving time change is calculated automatically, so you don't need to add or subtract anything.
 You will also have the lunar phase, sunrise and sunset times, the tidal coefficient and the average fish activity forecast for each day according to the solunar tables: